Berchtesgaden hotels are well-prepared for the 2 million guests they receive every year.

 Note: I may earn a small commission if you make a purchase through some of the links on this page, at no extra cost to you.
 This helps me provide all the free information I post on this website.
 Thank you for your support!

 If you want to stay right in the old town there are a number of hotels and pensions to choose from.
 The three listed below have been popular with many visitors.
-(I haven't stayed in any of these, myself.
-I'm partial to the Türken, up on the mountain).
+(I've stayed at the Hotel Witteslbach and enjoyed it.
+See more info below).

 These Berchtesgaden hotels could be good choices if you want to spend time exploring the town, especially if you are without a car.
 The major sights in the area can be reached by bus from the town or train station.